Starcounter/Docs/guides/blending/blending/README.md

 # Blending

-<section class="hero">From Starcounter 2.3.1/2.4, the Blender API described here replaces the previous OntologyMap and UriMapping API's.</section>
+<section class="hero">From Starcounter 2.3.1/2.4, the Blender API described here replaces the previous OntologyMap and UriMapping API's.
+To view the old API's, go to an earlier version of the documentation with the drop down on the left side of the screen</section>

 ## Introduction